adilio/cyberdle/README.md

 # Cyberdle

 Look, we all know cybersecurity has way too many dang acronyms.
 Half the time it feels like we’re drowning in acronym soup.
-CNAPP, CSPM, XDR, SOC, MITRE... and that's jsut the first 2 minutes of this meeting.
-So lets try and have some fun with this!
+CNAPP, CSPM, XDR, SOC, MITRE... and that's just the first 2 minutes of this meeting.
+So lets try and have some fun while we leaern!

 Cyberdle is a Wordle-style word game designed for cybersecurity professionals, students, and acronym enthusiasts.
 Test your knowledge of cybersecurity acronyms by guessing the correct term based on its definition.
 Each guess provides color-coded feedback: green for letters in the correct position, yellow for letters present elsewhere, and gray for absent letters.